NU-CUCIS/IncrementalXRDClustering/README.md

 The code was developed by Dipendra Jha from the <a href="http://cucis.ece.northwestern.edu/">CUCIS</a> group at the Electrical and Computer Engineering Department, and K. V. L. V. Narayanachari from the <a href="http://bedzyk.mccormick.northwestern.edu">Bedzyk Research group</a> at the Department of Materials Science and Engineering at Northwestern University.

-## Conference Presentations
+## Citation

 This work was presented at the International Workshop on Domain-Driven Data Mining (DDDM) as a part of the SIAM International Conference on Data Mining (SDM'2021).
-The paper is going to be available on arXiv soon.
+Please cite the following if you use this work:

+1. Dipendra Jha, K. V. L. V. Narayanachari, Ruifeng Zhang, Justin Liao, Denis T. Keane, Wei Keng Liao, Alok Choudhary, Yip Wah Chung, Michael J. Bedzyk, and Ankit Agrawal.
+"An Incremental Phase Mapping Approach for X-ray Diffraction Patterns using Binary Peak Representations." arXiv, 2022. [<a href="[https://arxiv.org/submit/4587364/view]">PDF</a>].

 ## Questions/Comments